 Scientists Say Blue Laser Process May Quadruple Optical Disk Storage

-LOS ANGELES (AP) _ Researchers at IBM say they have found a new way to produce blue laser light that could squeeze four times as much information on computer optical disks.
+LOS ANGELES (AP) _ IBM Corp. researchers said Thursday they have devised a far more efficient way to produce blue laser light, which potentially could quadruple the information that can be stored on computer optical disks.

 ″It’s almost the Holy Grail of the optical data storage industry,″ said Bob Abraham of Freeman Associates Inc., Santa Barbara-based consultants to data storage companies. ″It’s been long recognized that the wave length of the laser beam has been the big limiting factor.″

-He said IBM had been researching optical disk technology for years, although the company today produces only magnetic disks.
+He said IBM had been researching optical disk technology for years, although the company does not produce optical disks at present, only magnetic disks.

 ″It may be a few years yet before we see products,″ Abraham said. ″But whether they choose to manufacture or license it they’re likely to be making a great deal of money.″